NetApp/netapp-astra-toolkits/README.md

-# NetApp Astra SDK
+# NetApp Astra Control SDK

-The NetApp Astra SDK is designed to provide guidance for working with the NetApp Astra API.
+The NetApp Astra Control SDK is designed to provide guidance for working with the NetApp Astra API.

 You can use the `astraSDK.py` script out of the box, and as a set of example recommended code and processes, "cookbook" style.
-The `toolkit.py` script is a helpful sandbox tool for learning how to use the Astra API.
+The `toolkit.py` script is a helpful sandbox tool for learning how to use the Astra Control API.

 We don't recommend the use of `toolkit.py` in production, but the code is heavily-documented, so you can see how the parts come together, and use it as a starting point for your own code.

 ## Installation

-The NetApp Astra Toolkit runs in a Docker container.
+The NetApp Astra Control Toolkit runs in a Docker container.
 This makes it easy for you to launch and use the Toolkit, because the prepared Docker image has all the dependencies and requirements configured and ready to go.

 The Docker container is effectively independent from your desktop computer.
 This means: